macrux/publisherapp/README.md

 # publisherapp

 This is an eclipse project created to  publish messages to an OpenMAMA topic using ZQM Bridge.
-Please note that parameters to connect to OpenMAMA are harcoded since this program was created just to replicate an Issue when stopping the publisher.
+Please note that parameters to connect to OpenMAMA are harcoded since **this program was created just to replicate this [issue](https://github.com/fquinner/OpenMAMA-zmq/issues/11) when stopping the publisher**.

 It will run by default with: